Leevz/git_tutorial/README.md

 # Git Tutorial
-A short git tutorial, tailored for using the Git Shell on Windows with GitHub.
-If you're using macOS or a Linux distribution instead just use your Terminal with git installed.
+An introductory git tutorial, tailored for using the Git Shell on Windows with GitHub.
+If you're using macOS or a Linux distribution you can just use your Terminal with git installed.

 ## What is Git?
 Git is a version control system (VCS) that tracks changes to files used by multiple people.
 It is mostly used by